WAI WEBSITE DESIGN

-"The good can be the enemy of the best." — Bill W
+"...sometimes the good is the enemy of the best." — Bill W

-Worcester Area Intergroup's (WAI's) web site consists of:
+The Worcester Area Intergroup (WAI) website consists of:

-Templates are used to format HTML web pages built by ASP.NET and C# functionality.
-Responsee (cascading stylesheets + JavaScript libraries, from M.I.T.) provides responsive layouts for desktop, tablet and mobile devices.
-JavaScript is also used for other browser (client-side) functions.
-Canned ASP.NET pages & content can be updated or supplemented with user content or pages.
+Templates are used to format HTML web pages built mainly using ASP.NET and C# code.
+Responsee—cascading stylesheets + JavaScript libraries, from M.I.T.—provides responsive layouts for desktop, tablet and mobile devices.
+JavaScript is also used for other browser functions.
+Canned ASP.NET pages & content can be augmented or updated with user content or pages.

-Site elements, page content, and configuration setings are stored in SQL databases, and in user files:
+Site elements, page content, and configuration setings are stored in SQL databases and files:

-The website runs under Microsoft Windows, uses SQL databases and user files for site content, and relies on 3rd party software for payment processing, SMTP & SMS messaging, online forms, an events calendar and maps/GPS navigation.
-Meeting Guide App connectivity is via a JSON text file of extracted WAI meeting data.
+The WAI website runs under Microsoft IIS using SQL databases and user files for configuration settings and site data, and using 3rd party software for payment processing, online forms, maps/GPS navigation, a calendar, and SMTP & SMS for email & text messaging.
+Meeting Guide app connectivity is via a JSON text file of local AA meeting data.

-The website is designed for (and is itself the result of) cloning, using root database entries, .NET pages, and canned content.
-Cloning entails copying root objects and default site settings which, when combined with .NET pages and site-specific settings, content, and a registered domain, results in a website.
-(Note: domain registration, hosting, SMTP setup may also be needed; for co-hosted clones, see also: Cloning Design).
+The website is designed for and is itself a result of cloning, using root database entries, .NET pages, and canned content.
+Cloning entails copying root objects and default settings which, when combined with .NET pages and site-specific settings and a registered domain, results in a website.
+(Note: domain registration, hosting, SMTP setup may also be needed; for co-hosted clones, see also: Clones & Domains).
+Cloning is a standalone function that is not part of regular website functionality.
+Co-hosting clones allow 2+ AA sites (groups, service sites) to share costs & overhead yet remain autonomous.

 Design Goals